+Character goals.
+Do your characters have them?
+Do you know?
 Do you ever sit down to the blank page and your characters do nothing?
 You get in the zone, but still, the scene goes nowhere?
 Are ideas dried up and the story has no place to go?
 Do your characters get into conflict (as they should) or do they just do things with no meaning?
-If any of these dreaded things happen to you (and trust me, they happen to us all) consider this: your character needs a goal.
+If any of these dreaded things happen to you (and trust me, they happen to us all) consider this: your character probably doesn’t have a goal.
+And characters need goals.
 A character without a goal is a character without a story.
 That’s right.
 They need a goal, or in other words, you need to discover what your character wants.

 The goal drives the story as your character goes after it.
 The goal also drives story conflict as the antagonist gets in the way and keeps your protagonist from getting what he wants.
 After all, the antagonist has a goal of their own—one in opposition to your protagonist’s.
 An antagonist doesn’t have to be the bad guy.
 She can want the best for the lead character but has a different idea of what that should be…like a mother who wants her daughter to be happy so fixes her up with the next door neighbor’s son who is a doctor but a jerk.
 If you want to find out more about antagonists, read Ten Tips for a Terrific Antagonist.

 Character Goals: Launch Your Story with Power